Recreation and Entertainment in Darlington County

 One of Darlington County’s best known entertainment attractions is Darlington Raceway.
 Host to the Southern 500, considered by many to be NASCAR’s greatest contest, Darlington Raceway has seen names like Pearson, Yarborough, Petty and Earnhardt grace Victory Lane.
 Darlington Raceway is an active community partner, hosting or participating in numerous local events every year.
 In addition, it is a major economic driver for the Pee Dee region of South Carolina, generating over $54 million of economic impact for the area every year.

 Aside from NASCAR, Darlington County and its communities provide a variety of entertainment options to its residents and visitors.
 Popular events include the South Carolina Sweet Potato Festival and frequent Main Street Hartsville’s Downtown Block Parties, which consistently attract large crowds.
-Another popular festival, the South Carolina Jazz Festival, takes place every October in nearby Cheraw, South Carolina.
+The city of Darlington presents the area’s largest free fireworks display, Freedom Fest, around Independence day at the Darlington Raceway with live music, a car cruise in and kids carnival.

 In addition to festivals, Saturday Markets are plentiful in Darlington County, such as The Market on Darlington Square, which is open the first Saturday of each month from May through October (except July) and features a variety of vendors and musicians from the area.